Beringia: Human habitation and migration

-Map showing the approximate location of the ice-free corridor along the Continental Divide, separating the Cordilleran and Laurentide ice sheets.
-Also indicated are the locations of the Clovis and Folsom Paleo-Indian sites.

 Around 3,000 years ago, the progenitors of the Yupik peoples settled along both sides of the straits.
-The governments of Russia and the United States announced a plan to formally establish "a transboundary area of shared Beringian heritage".
+In 2012, the governments of Russia and the United States announced a plan to formally establish "a transboundary area of shared Beringian heritage."
 Among other things this agreement would establish close ties between the Bering Land Bridge National Preserve and the Cape Krusenstern National Monument in the United States and Beringia National Park in Russia.